Post

 Useful, but often misused to create strawman arguments before casting subjective opinions into the ocean of general consensus:

 • He suffered from a chronic case of pre-emptive consensus disorder.
 A man, physically incapable of disliking a movie until he had received written permission from strangers, announces, “Does anyone else think The Shawshank Redemption, The Godfather, and all other movies on IMDb’s Top Movies of All Time are overrated?”
 TRANSLATION: I need external validation from others when I disagree with the majority.
-Therefore, I have to hedge my vulnerability to save my pride (which is based on never have an original thought).
+Therefore, I have to hedge my vulnerability to save my pride (which is based on never having an original thought).

 Also used in tactical deployments of Cunningham’s Law: